Riello UPS Manager Leo Craig talks to Electrical Engineering magazine and identifies five key data centre trends shaping the future of the sector.

-UPS systems have evolved greatly over the past decade, and it’s an evolution that has been driven by the rise of the data centre, in which the need to use power more effectively and to control lifetime costs of equipment is as important as the need for mission-critical power protection.
+UPS systems have evolved greatly over the past decade.
+It’s an evolution that has been driven by the rise of the data centre, in which the need to use power more effectively and to control lifetime costs of equipment is as important as the need for mission-critical power protection.

-One: Power density
+One: Power Density

 In the modern data centre, space is now a key consideration because of greater demands on infrastructure through the explosion of cloud-based services.
 From this, a trend for higher power density is clearly emerging which ultimately means being able to pack more capacity into a smaller space.

 With floor space a premium concern, managers must think carefully about how the data centre is designed, particularly with regard to future expansion plans.
-At the outset of any data centre design and build project, it is prudent to fall back to the 5Ps adage of ‘perfect planning prevents poor performance.’
+At the outset of any data centre design and build project, it is prudent to fall back to the 5Ps adage of “perfect planning prevents poor performance”.

 Although virtualisation actually reduces the power demand of the servers and enables them to work more efficiently, it also frees up more space in the data centre, which allows for expansion of the server estate.
-This often results in greater demand for power than before.
+This often results in a greater demand for power than before.

 Such factors should be taken into account early on in the design of the data centre power structure so that future expansion plans can be incorporated and the best UPS solution can be identified from the outset.

-Three: Moving to Modular
+Three: Moving To Modular

 Modularity ultimately offers the maximum in availability, scalability, reliability and serviceability whilst also offering high efficiency, low cost of ownership, high power density and, crucially, a smaller footprint.

-Four: Open maintenance
+Four: Open UPS Maintenance

 Riello UPS, for example, chooses not to lock down its software within its UPS as it doesn’t believe in dictating who you can choose to maintain your equipment.

 I believe the industry will start to adopt this type of approach to maintenance, which will allow the customer to access a wider range of engineers and open the market up to healthy competition and improved standards.

-Five: Energy storage
+Five: Energy Storage

 This will reduce the load on the National Grid or even support the export of power back to the grid.
 Li-ion batteries now give data centres the ability to store sufficient power capacity to keep the data centre running for 30 to 60 minutes or more without having to run the generator.